davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

 There are a lot of different things we can look at doing, and it's tempting to just dive right in, but first we need to stop and decide how we're going to measure results.
 Remember a minute ago when I said we found a lot of ways to break the build and make it slower?
 I wasn't joking; I'd say at least every other thing we tried either didn't help or made it worse.
 If you rush around doing everything all in one go, you won't know what worked and what didn't.

-Having created a feature branch in your project, ideally you'd want to pick a CI server and isolate it, so the only thing it's going to do today is run your feature branch.
+Having created a feature branch in your project, ideally you'd want a CI server all to yourself, so the only thing it's going to do today is run your feature branch.
 After each change you can then run the build a few times and take the average as your measurement.
 It's still not exactly scientific, especially if the CI servers are virtualised, but it should be good enough to sort the winners from the losers.

 For [multi-module builds](https://maven.apache.org/guides/mini/guide-multiple-modules.html), you have the reactor summary at the end which should tell you how long each module has taken.
 This can give you some immediate pointers about where to look first for improvements - but keep in mind that when using [the `deployAtEnd` option](https://maven.apache.org/plugins/maven-deploy-plugin/deploy-mojo.html#deployAtEnd), the last module to finish will get the time taken to deploy _everything_ added to its reactor time, which can skew the results.
 Also, you can use [this neat tool](https://github.com/jcgay/maven-profiler) to analyse the time taken down to individual goal execution level, which can give you more clarity on _why_ a module is taking so long.